OpenTOPAS/OpenTOPAS/OpenTOPAS_quickStart_MacOS.md

 > You can skip steps 1 and 2 if your system has XCode and Homebrew.
 You can check for this by entering the command `which xcode-select` for XCode and `which brew` for Homebrew.
 If the command is available the system will respond, showing you where it is installed on your system.

 ## Step 1
+Install XQuartz.
 Download [XCode](https://apps.apple.com/fr/app/xcode/id497799835?l=en-GB&mt=12), which can be found on the Mac App Store, then enter the following command to install xcode-select (you can copy commands from here and paste them to your terminal):

         sudo xcode-select --install